-1 (B) No community defender organiza2 Tion.-If a Local Plan does not provide for a 3 contract with a Community Defender Organiza4 tion, the relevant Local Board shall appoint 2 5 Immigration Public Defender Representatives 6 to serve on the Immigration Representation Advisory Board.

-(b) TERM OF SERVICE.-

-- (1) IN GENERAL.-Members of the Immigration Representation Advisory Board shall serve 2-year terms, except that the terms of 50 percent of the initial members appointed pursuant to subsection (a) shall be 1 year. - (2) Maximum consecutive service.-No member may serve on the Immigration Representation Advisory Board for more than 6 consecutive years. - 18 (3) Partial term appointments.-If a mem19 ber of the Immigration Representation Advisory 20 Board does not serve until the end of his or her 21 term due to resignation or removal, the person ap22 pointed to replace such member shall serve for the 23 remainder of such term. - (c) Compensation.-Members of the Immigration Representation Advisory Board shall serve without com-
+1 (B) No community defender organiza- 2 TION.-If a Local Plan does not provide for a 3 contract with a Community Defender Organiza- 4 tion, the relevant Local Board shall appoint 2 5 Immigration Public Defender Representatives 6 to serve on the Immigration Representation Ad- 7 visory Board.
+8 (b) TERM OF SERVICE.- 9 (1) IN GENERAL.-Members of the Immigration 10 Representation Advisory Board shall serve 2-year 11 terms, except that the terms of 50 percent of the ini- 12 tial members appointed pursuant to subsection (a) 13 shall be 1 year.
+14 (2) MAXIMUM CONSECUTIVE SERVICE.-No 15 member may serve on the Immigration Representa- 16 tion Advisory Board for more than 6 consecutive 17 years.
+18 (3) PARTIAL TERM APPOINTMENTS.-If a mem- 19 ber of the Immigration Representation Advisory 20 Board does not serve until the end of his or her 21 term due to resignation or removal, the person ap- 22 pointed to replace such member shall serve for the 23 remainder of such term.
+24 (c) Compensation.-Members of the Immigration 25 Representation Advisory Board shall serve without com-

 1 pensation, but shall be reimbursed for all actual and nec- 2 essary expenses reasonably incurred in the performance of 3 their duties as members of the Immigration Representa- 4 tion Advisory Board.
-5 (d) Governance; Meetings.-The Immigration 6 Representation Advisory Board shall- 7 (1) establish bylaws; 8 (2) select a chairperson from among its mem- 9 bers; 10 (3) appoint other such officers as it deems nec- 11 essary; and 12 (4) meet not less frequently than once each 13 year.
+5 (d) GOVERNANCE; MEETINGS.-The Immigration 6 Representation Advisory Board shall- 7 (1) establish bylaws; 8 (2) select a chairperson from among its mem- 9 bers; 10 (3) appoint other such officers as it deems nec- 11 essary; and 12 (4) meet not less frequently than once each 13 year.
 14 TITLE III-AUTHORIZATION OF 15 APPROPRIATIONS 16 SEC.
 301. AUTHORIZATION OF APPROPRIATIONS.
-17 (a) In General.-There are authorized to be appro- 18 priated to the Office of Immigration Representation, out 19 of any money in the Treasury that is not otherwise appro- 20 priated, such sums as may be necessary to carry out this 21 Act, and the amendments made by this Act, including- 22 (1) establishing and operating the Office; and 22 23 (1) establishing and operating the Office; and(2) providing continuing education and training
+17 SEC.
+301. AUTHORIZATION OF APPROPRIATIONS.(a) IN GENERAL.-There are authorized to be appro- (a) IN GENERAL.-There are authorized to be appro- 18 (a) IN GENERAL.-There are authorized to be appro- priated to the Office of Immigration Representation, out 18 19 (a) IN GENERAL.-There are authorized to be appro- priated to the Office of Immigration Representation, out of any money in the Treasury that is not otherwise appro- 18 19 20 (a) IN GENERAL.-There are authorized to be appro- priated to the Office of Immigration Representation, out of any money in the Treasury that is not otherwise appro- priated, such sums as may be necessary to carry out this 18 19 20 21 (a) IN GENERAL.-There are authorized to be appro- priated to the Office of Immigration Representation, out of any money in the Treasury that is not otherwise appro- priated, such sums as may be necessary to carry out this Act, and the amendments made by this Act, including- 18 19 20 21 22 (a) IN GENERAL.-There are authorized to be appropriated to the Office of Immigration Representation, out of any money in the Treasury that is not otherwise appropriated, such sums as may be necessary to carry out this Act, and the amendments made by this Act, including-(1) establishing and operating the Office; and

-- 1 292 of the Immigration and Nationality Act, as - 2 amended by section 101. - 3 (b) AVAILABILITY OF FUNDS.-If so specified in ap- - 4 propriation Acts, amounts appropriated pursuant to sub- - 5 section (a) shall remain available until expended.
-Pay- - 6 ments from such appropriations shall be made under the - 7 supervision of the Director of the Office of Immigration - 8 Representation.
+292 of the Immigration and Nationality Act, as amended by section 101.

+3 (b) AVAILABILITY OF FUNDS.-If so specified in ap-4 propriation Acts, amounts appropriated pursuant to sub-5 section (a) shall remain available until expended.
+Pay-6 ments from such appropriations shall be made under the 7 supervision of the Director of the Office of Immigration 8 Representation.

 9 SEC.
-302. MINIMUM FUNDING FOR THE OFFICE OF IMMI-
+302. MINIMUM FUNDING FOR THE OFFICE OF IMMI10 GRATION REPRESENTATION.